 Lovely seed paper butterflies which will grow into flowers if planted.
 Each plantable paper butterfly measures 4.75 inches at its widest point (wing tip to wing tip) x 3.5 inches high.
 Pack of 20.
-PLEASE NOTE – only white is available at the moment, recycled and contains Forget-me-not seeds.
+They are cut from thick recycled paper and scattered with Forget-me-not seeds.
+Available in blue or white, please choose from box above.

 Brief planting instructions will be stamped on the back of each butterfly.